 We don't know what causes uterine fibroids.
 Scientists have a number of theories, but none of these ideas explains fibroids completely.

-Some factors thought to be related to fibroid growth are:1,2
+Some factors researchers believed to be related to fibroid growth are:1,2

 - Growth hormones